What Happened to the Biblical Saints of the First Century?

 Are the first century saints who were sealed by the Holy Spirit part of the first fruits group?

-What is interesting to note is the past tense in this verse,
+What is interesting to note is the past tense in the Scripture,

 And I heard the number of those having been sealed: one hundred forty four thousands, having been sealed out of every tribe of the sons of Israel. – Revelation 7:4